Healthier than a takeaway and significantly cheaper than eating out, a home cooked meal can be a wonderful thing.

 Here are eight of the finest meal subscription boxes money can buy.
 We’ve taken into consideration the reputation and unique angle of each service, alongside the quality and affordability of the overall package.

-Upvote your favourite service.
+Upvote your favourite recipe box.

 Best meal subscription boxes